DragomirAlin/dragomiralin.ro/_posts/2022-11-15-deploy-kubernetes-on-openstack.md

 Now, we have all we need in the docker container.

-## 3. Setup Cluster Configuration
+## 3. Setup Cluster
-The following commands have to be executed in the container/our machine repository directory, therefore it is important to fill the variable `$CLUSTER` with a meaningful name.
+The following commands have to be executed in the container/our machine repository directory, we need to fill `$CLUSTER` var

 In `kubespray-openstack-starter` approch we set the `$CLUSTER` as env variable, if you did manual installation, export your cluster name:
 ```bash